RESOStandards/transport/proposals/web-api-add-edit-with-media.md

 # Section 1: Introduction
 Solutions using the RESO Web API need a way to add or edit media data such as photos, documents and videos so that Web API clients can provide the media binary data consistently to the servers regardless of the Web API provider.
-This proposal states a solution that leveraging the existing Add/Edit process and the OData binary data specifications.
+This proposal outlines a solution that leverages the existing Add/Edit process and the OData binary data specifications.

 <br /><br />